 The project was a cooperative effort that successfully registered over 600,000 Black voters in 11 states and helped create the momentum for the 1965 Voting Rights Act.
 During the early 1960s, he was part of the "freedom riders" in Mississippi engaged in voter registration drives throughout the South.
 In 1965, he was appointed the Executive Secretary to President Lyndon B. Johnson's Council on Equal Opportunity (1965-1967) in Washington.
 Branton moved to Washington and traveled throughout the South encouraging Blacks to register under the Voting Rights Act.

 During the period, he also served as Special Assistant Attorney-General for Nicholas Katzenbach and Ramsey Clark.
-From 1972-1974, he was the head of the Voter Registration Fund (VRF), a "non-partisan organization created to provide funding to tax exempt organizations in support of voter registration activities."
+From 1972-1974, he was the head of the Voter Registration Fund (VRF), a "non-partisan organization created to provide funding to tax-exempt organizations in support of voter registration activities."
 In 1978, he became Dean of the Howard University School of Law, a post he held until September 2, 1983.
-Wiley Austin Branton died December 15, 1988.
+Wiley Austin Branton died on December 15, 1988.